 If you have taken certification courses, you can place this in another section entitled, “Certifications” and position it right after Education.

 If you don’t have experience, it might be difficult to get considered.
 Difficult, yes.
 Impossible, no!
 There are ways to circumvent the limitations of being inexperienced:

 - Review your work history and highlight responsibilities or achievements that are aligned with the job of a Product Manager.

 - Emphasize skills and training that are relevant or transferable to the job of a Product Manager.

 - Identify skills that are mentioned in the job post.

 Instead of the reverse chronological, shift to the Combination format.
-The sections in our example of a resume for a Product Manager will be rearranged this way:
+The sections of the resume would be rearranged this way: